-If you are a victim of a construction zone car accident, you could suffer long-term injuries, such as traumatic brain injuries, back, and spinal cord injuries, serious burns, and fractures, that can affect your ability to work and the quality of your life.
+If you are a victim of a construction zone car accident, you could suffer long-term injuries, such as traumatic brain injuries(TBI), back and spinal cord injuries, severe burns, and fractures, that can affect your ability to work and the quality of your life.
 Our San Diego car accident attorney expresses if your crash was caused by the negligence of another driver or the construction company, you could be entitled to compensation for your injuries.

 Common Types of Construction Zone Car Accidents

 There are many ways that you could be injured in a wreck in a construction zone.
 Some of the most common ways include:

 - Rear-end collision.
 A rear-end collision can occur if a motorist is engaged in distracted driving or is speeding and has insufficient time to stop or slow down.
 In some cases, this can cause a multi-vehicle crash.

 - Unsafe lane change and merging.
 A construction zone accident can occur when drivers try to make unsafe lane changes to get through the work zone more quickly or fail to merge correctly when lanes of traffic are closed due to construction.